 There are a few implications of erratic patterns of sleeping and eating:

 - Less sleep – if you are always going to bed at different times you may struggle to get to sleep at night, or wake earlier, so you may get less sleep.
-Sleep deprivation affects your mental performance, hand eye co-ordination, but is also linked to increased weight gain, type 2 diabetes and dementia.
+Sleep deprivation affects your mental performance, hand eye co-ordination.
+Sleep deprivation is also linked to increased weight gain, type 2 diabetes and dementia.

 - Reduced quality of sleep – we tend to sleep better when we sleep at the same times each day.
 We also perform better when we’ve had more regular sleep patterns.